Bob Mackie: Awards and nominations

-Emmy Awards

-The Emmy Awards are presented at one of the numerous annual American events or competitions that each recognize achievements in a particular sector of the television industry.
-Mackie has received 1 honorary award and 9 competitive awards from 32 nominations.
+The Emmy Awards are presented as one of the United States's annual events award shows which each recognize either nationally or locally, achievements in a particular sector of the television industry.
+Mackie received 1 honorary award and 9 competitive awards from 32 nominations.
+The Tony Awards are presented annually by the American Theatre Wing and The Broadway League.
+Mackie received 1 award from 1 nomination.